 An unusually colored blue blubber jellyfish (Catostylus mosaicus), spotted off the west coast of Mafia Island in Tanzania.
 These jellyfish vary in colour, depending on which part of the world they are from.
 In some parts of the world they are known as the jelly blubber.
 They can vary from white to light blue and purple.
 Blue blubber jellyfish in Tanzania have always been known to have blue tentacles, however this one is unique with red-brown tentacles.
-Possibly the change of coloring is related to breeding behavior, but this is speculation., .
+Possibly the change of colouring is related to breeding behaviour, but this is speculation.

 The bell of the blue blubber jellyfish grows to approximately 30-45 cm (12–18 in) in width although they are usually slightly smaller.
 Bell colors range from a creamy white to a brown and blue color.
 The bell pulsates and is used to propel the jelly forwards.
 They have eight arms with tentacles that can also vary in color.
 Each of the eight arms have several small mouths that catch and transport food to the jelly’s stomach.There is no mouth as such, rather there are numerous small openings on each arm.
 Food is passed through these openings to the stomach.
 The tentacles have stinging cells that can capture tiny crustaceans and small fish.